christianjosephvarriale/varritech/README.md

 Hello Everyone,

-This repository contains the code for my varritech website design.
-All developed in ReactJS and Ruby.
-If you would like to speak with me about design choices, general questions, or have recommendations, feel free to email me.
+This repository contains the code for parent company Varritech.
+Submit a PR request if you think you can productively contribute.
+If you need to contact us, our business email is varritech@gmail.com

 Enjoy,